Deathnetworks/Trinity/README.md

 ﻿Unified Trinity Community Edition

+### Changelog 1.7.2.5:

+* Removed A3 Skycrown signal fires from navigation obstacle list... was causing stucks!

+* Re-enabled DB closing on D3 crash.

+* Fixed a townrun bug & missing legendary loot.
+Bot will not properly stand around and wait for a target while townrun timer is running.

+* Added TempestRush on Trash only option.

+* Small fix for Treasure Goblins behind doors and Keeps 2 Destructible (Barricade) doors

+* Gold Inactivity timer should no longer crash D3/DB

+* GilesTrinity.xml will now be saved in with indentation (for easier human consumption)

+* Added some additional safety checks for not picking legendary items

+* Added a LineOfSight check for BodyBlocking for Items/Shrines/Gold/Containers - should help the mysterious "zomg didn't pickup my legendary!" and missing random shrines etc

 ### Changelog 1.7.2.4:

 * Now picks up craft tomes regardless of misc item level selection if we've chosen to pickup craft tomes